20 Sep 2024

 Using planning policies

 Hackney Council is using its Local Plan (policies LP46 through to LP52) to make sure developers are protecting and enhancing green spaces.
-For example, all developments with roofing over 100 m2 are required to be "living roofs", and these are encouraged on smaller developments too.
-Another policy requires proposals for ten or more residential units to maximise on-site provision of open communal space – 14 m2 per person.
+For example, all developments with roofing over 100 m2 are required to be "living roofs," and these are encouraged on smaller developments too.
+Another policy requires proposals for 10 or more residential units to maximise on-site provision of open communal space at 14 m2 per person.

 Hackney’s Child-Friendly Places Supplementary Planning Document sits alongside the Local Plan.
 It defines a "child-friendly" urban built environment as one that includes opportunities for children and young people to access nature in safe and unpolluted urban spaces, a definition in line with the UN Convention on the Rights of the Child.
-This document demonstrates Hackney’s joined up approach to green space linking benefits for nature and people.
+This document demonstrates Hackney’s joined-up approach to green space, linking the benefits for nature and people.

-In early 2022, Hackney Council consulted on its draft Green Infrastructure Strategy, which will be informed by and build upon policies in the Local Plan as well as other council strategies, such as the Transport Strategy.
+In spring 2023 Hackney Council approved its Green Infrastructure Strategy, which is informed by and builds upon policies in the Local Plan as well as other council strategies, such as the Transport Strategy.

 Creating parklets

-In 2018, the council launched the Community Parklet Scheme.
-A parklet reclaims space used for parking vehicles on residential streets and replaces it with seating and planted beds – or other uses suggested by residents.
-Parklets give residents a place to meet, play and socialise and create a calmer, greener street for all.
+In 2018 the council launched the Community Parklet Scheme.
+A parklet reclaims space used for parking vehicles on residential streets and replaces it with seating and planted beds, or other uses suggested by residents.
+Parklets give residents a place to meet, play and socialise, and create a calmer, greener street for all.
 Ten were installed by the end of 2021.
+Building on this, in 2022 residents were invited to submit their own designs for new parklets, with more installed throughout 2023.

-Hackney has also trialled several low-traffic neighbourhoods on a temporary basis, with greening measures such as trees and pollinator-friendly planting planned if they are made permanent.
-The council has consulted residents about closing roads that bisect parks and turning them into permanent green spaces.
+Hackney has also trialled several low traffic neighbourhoods on a temporary basis, with greening measures such as trees and pollinator-friendly planting planned if they're made permanent.
+The council is also closing some roads that bisect parks and turning them into permanent green spaces.
+Hackney’s ultimate aim is to make 75% of the borough “low traffic,” which will entail dozens more greened streets.

-In 2018, Friends of the Earth partnered with Hackney Council and the residents of Daubeney Road for the pilot 10xGreener project.
-The UK’s very first "postcode gardener" spent 350 hours organising and advising residents on how to transform their road into a mini green haven.
+In 2018 Friends of the Earth partnered with Hackney Council and the residents of Daubeney Road for a pilot project.
+The UK’s very first "Postcode Gardener" spent 350 hours organising and advising residents on how to transform their road into a mini green haven.
+Following Hackney’s success, Postcode Gardeners are now springing up across various communities.
+Friends of the Earth has partnered with The Co-operative Bank to transform over 1,000 nature-deprived spaces over the next 2 years.
+Find out more about our Postcode Gardener programme.

 What impact has the project had?